 Computer programs and websites have a wonderful tool called the “Rich Text Editor”.
 I’m sure that you have seen and used one if you have ever typed a document in Microsoft Word or a Google doc.
 The rich text editor lets you put text, images, animations, videos, and other resources into the same document so that you can easily distribute all of these resources to your audience.
 The rich text editor lets you use the best options to deliver your message at any given time.
 It is the perfect tool to use to talk about the representation guideline of UDL.
 Let’s start by defining what is included in the representation principle:

-These guidelines are further divided into a series of checkpoints, or reminders that help you plan for student variability and proactively plan for barriers to learning.
+These guidelines are further divided into a series of considerations, or reminders that help you plan for student variability and proactively plan for barriers to learning.

 Representation is the process of collecting and presenting information to students in a way that students can understand, engage with and learn from.
 It is the second principle of UDL.
 Representation uses the recognition network of the brain.
-If we are trying to help our students become expert learners then:
+If we are trying to help our students build learner agency then:

 "Expertise requires much more than just engagement.
 It requires constructing knowledge by perceiving information in the environment, recognizing predictive patterns in that information, understanding and integrating new information; interpreting and manipulating a wide variety of symbolic representations of information; and developing fluency in the skills for assimilating and remembering that information."